Shredded-Pork/TempFlow-GRPO/Readme.md

 **TempFlow-GRPO** (Temporal Flow GRPO), a principled GRPO framework that captures and exploits the temporal structure inherent in flow-based generation.

 ## 🗺️ Roadmap for TempFlow-GRPO
-> TempFlow-GRPO (Temporal Flow GRPO), a principled GRPO framework that captures andexploits the temporal structure inherent in flow-based generation.
+> TempFlow-GRPO (Temporal Flow GRPO), a principled GRPO framework that captures and exploits the temporal structure inherent in flow-based generation.
 TempFlow-GRPO introduces two key innovations: (i) a trajectory branching mechanism that provides process rewards by concentrating stochasticity at designated branching points, enabling precise credit assignment without requiring specialized intermediate reward models; and (ii) a noise-aware weighting scheme that modulates policy optimization according to the intrinsic exploration potential of each timestep, prioritizing learning during high-impact early stages while ensuring stable refinement in later phases.
 These innovations endow the model with temporally-aware optimization that respects the underlying generative dynamics, leading to state-of-the-art performance in human preference alignment and standard text-to-image benchmark.
 >
-> Welcome Ideas and Contribution.
+> Welcome Ideas and Contributions.
 Stay tuned!

 ## 🆕 News